 Steps in Obtaining a Marriage License

-The bride and groom must bring the following to the Travis County Clerk’s Airport Boulevard location (not the Travis County Courthouse):
+The couple must bring the following to the Travis County Clerk’s Airport Boulevard location (not the Travis County Courthouse):

 Proof of identity and age using documents approved by state law.
 These may include an official copy of the applicant’s birth certificate, a driver’s license or state-issued identification card, or an approved document issued by Texas or another state, the United States, or a foreign government (i.e., passport, visa, military identification, etc.).
 For more proof of identity and age options, please call our office at (512) 854-9188.